platformsh/platformsh-docs/reference/platform-app-yaml.md

 -   **document_root**: The path relative to the root of the application that is exposed on the web.
 Typically `/public` or `/web`.
--   **passthru**: The URL that is used in case of a 404 (*which is the equivalent of the rewrite rules in Drupal*).
-Typically `/index.php` or `/app.php`.
+-   **passthru**: The URL that is used in case of a file could not be found (either static or php).
+This would typically be your applications front controller, often `/index.php` or `/app.php`.
 -   **whitelist**: A list of files (as regular expressions) that may be served.
--   **expires**: The number of seconds whitelisted (static) content should be cached by the browswer.
+-   **expires**: The number of seconds whitelisted (static) content should be cached by the browser.
 This enables the cache-control and expires headers for static content.
 The `expires` directive and resulting headers are left out entirely if this isn't set.